apple/swift-metrics/Sources/MetricsTestKit/Docs.docc/index.md

 - ``TestMetrics`` — an in-memory factory that records every reported value so you can assert on it in tests.
-- ``LoggingMetricsFactory`` — a stateless factory that emits one `swift-log` `.debug` message per metric mutation, so you can observe metric activity as it happens without standing up a real backend.
+- ``StreamMetricsFactory`` — a stateless factory that writes one line per metric mutation to a `TextOutputStream`, so you can observe metric activity as it happens without standing up a real backend.

-The two compose — combine them via `MultiplexMetricsHandler` to layer debug logging on top of any real backend.
+The two compose — combine them via `MultiplexMetricsHandler` to layer debug output on top of any real backend.

 ### Asserting metrics in tests